-Use distinctive design elements to create unique identities for mixed-use areas, like the Form-Based Code area and Regents Boulevard, such as:
+Use distinctive design elements to create unique identities for mixed-use areas to link the Regents Boulevard Downtown Core to the Four Corners Regional Center through:

 - Specially designed landscape. - Unique crosswalk treatments and frequent crosswalks. - Sidewalk design that supports a mix of commercial, residential, and other uses and activities such as outdoor café service. - Placemaking materials and accessories, such as seating and wayfinding elements. - Art elements. - Pedestrian-scale lighting.